Real estate salesperson licensee candidates in California are required to take a minimum of 135 hours of license training:

 - California Real Estate Principles (45 hours, required topic)

 - California Real Estate Practice (45 hours, required topic)

 This online prelicense course fulfills the 45-hour California Real Estate Principles education requirement necessary for obtaining a real estate salesperson license.

-The student is advised to visit the California Department of Real Estate's web site at http://www.dre.ca.gov for license application requirements.
+Students are advised to visit the California Department of Real Estate's website at http://www.dre.ca.gov for real estate license application requirements.

 - Estates in Real Property and Forms of Ownership

 - Transfer of Title to Real Property